H. L. Hunley: Disappearance

 The short distance between the torpedo and the vessel, in addition to the signs that the crew died instantaneously and without a struggle to survive, led a team of blast trauma specialists from Duke University to theorize that the Hunleys crew was killed by the blast itself, which could have transmitted pressure waves inside the vessel without damaging its hull.
 Their research, which included scaled experiments with live black powder bombs, provided data indicating the crew was likely killed by the explosion of their own torpedo, which could have caused immediate pulmonary blast trauma.
-The Duke team's experiments and results were published August 2017 in the peer-reviewed journal PLoS One and eventually became the subject of the book In the Waves: My Quest to Solve the Mystery of a Civil War Submarine.
-Although their conclusions have been disputed by archaeologists with the Naval History and Heritage Command (NHHC), the NHCC website disputing the results of the scientific experiments contains several inconsistencies.
-For example, the website implies that the experiments are not valid because "a 1/8th inch plate at 1/6th scale is only 0.02 inches thick," but neither of these dimensions is relevant to either the original Hunley or the scale model used by Duke.
+The Duke team's experiments and results were published August 2017 in the peer-reviewed journal PLOS One and eventually became the subject of the book In the Waves: My Quest to Solve the Mystery of a Civil War Submarine.
+Although their conclusions have been disputed by archaeologists with the Naval History and Heritage Command (NHHC), the NHHC website.

 Years after Hunley went missing, when the area around the wreck of Housatonic was surveyed, the sunken Hunley was found on the seaward side of the sloop, where no one had considered looking before.
 This later indicated that the ocean current was going out following the attack on Housatonic, taking Hunley with her to where she was eventually found and later recovered.